BLavery/psuite-upython/README.md

 <img align="left" src="images/esp-12.png">pSuite automates the standard startup including escape time, wifi connection and time
 setting.
 This leaves you to concentrate just on your project scripting: on exactly what you want to control.
-Included is a collection of drop-in library files for many common devices.
-The library files are generally fairly practical and needing minimal configuration in your project.
+Included are libraries for blynk and oled display.
+More are intended later.

 <img align="right" src="images/esp01.jpg">The pSuite projects are intended to be used as client (“STATION” mode)
 in conjunction with a nearby wifi access point.
 The ESP8266 is a